The Fundamental Theorem of Algebra made effective: an elementary real-algebraic proof via Sturm chains: Historical remarks

 \subsubsection{Topology}

-Proofs in this family use, in one form or another, the winding number $\ind(\gamma)$ of closed paths $\gamma \colon [0,1] \to \CC^*$ (Gauss 1799/1816, Cauchy 1831/37, Sturm--Liouville 1836).
-As mentioned in Remark \ref{rem:IndexConstruction}, the winding number can be defined in various ways.
-In each case the difficulty is to rigorously \emph{construct} the index and to establish its characteristic properties: multiplicativity and homotopy invariance, as stated in Theorem \ref{thm:IndexConstruction}.
+Proofs in this family use some form of the winding number $\Wind(\gamma)$ of closed paths $\gamma \colon [0,1] \to \CC^*$ (Gauss 1799/1816, Cauchy 1831/37, Sturm--Liouville 1836).
+The winding number appears in various guises; see Remark \ref{rem:WindingNumberConstruction}.
+In each case the difficulty is a rigorous construction and to establish its characteristic properties: normalization, multiplicativity and homotopy invariance, as stated in Theorem \ref{thm:AlgebraicWindingNumber}.

 Our proof belongs to this last family.
-Unlike previous proofs, however, we do not base the index on analytical or topological arguments but on real algebra.
+Unlike previous proofs, however, we do not base the winding number on analytic or topological arguments, but on real algebra.